watchexec/process-wrap/README.md

 This is a shim to allow setting Windows process creation flags with this API, as otherwise they'd be overwritten.

-Note that `CREATE_SUSPENDED` will always be set, as it is required for the crate to function.

 ```rust
 use windows::Win32::System::Threading::*;
 TokioCommandWrap::with_new("watch", |command| { command.arg("ls"); })